mscottodivettimo/scrapEU/README.md

 A note will appear to acknowledge the successful execution of the code, and will give you more information on how to use the web scraper.
 Additional information such as a documentation and a minimal report on the data that could be scraped is available at https://mscottodivettimo.github.io/project/scrapeu/.

 The raw code is publicly accessible and free to download, adapt, and use.
-However, I would be grateful if you could acknowledge the use of the original code as follows:
+However, I would be grateful if you could acknowledge the use of the original code.

-[ADD CITATION]